 - It can or cannot be expelled

 If it is expelled, then great, so don’t worry so much about it.
-But, if you start to notice that the cat isn’t getting it out, you should definitely make sure to bring them to the vet to get the right treatment.
+But, if you start to notice that the cat isn’t getting it out, you should make sure to bring them to the vet to get the right treatment.

 Cat dental health is important, and dental disease can set in, especially if you notice that your cat is sneezing a lot.
 It usually is a root infection if they’re sneezing quite a bit.
 Infections are important to stop because if you don’t, it creates the following: